 Cell References in Excel

-Before I explain to you about the $ symbol let me brief you about cell references in excel.
-For example, I have a value of 100, 200, and 300 in the first 3 cells.
+- For example, we have a value of 100, 200, and 300 in the first three cells.

-Look what we got here, instead of 100 we got 200.
+Look, instead of 100, we got 200.

-How to Use $ Symbol in Excel formula? (with Examples)
+How to Use $ Symbol in Excel formula?
+(With Examples)

-For an example look at the below data set.
+Look at the below data set.

 This time we got 0 as a result.
-Now press F2 on the cell to debug the formula.
+Now, press F2 on the cell to debug the formula.

 So, how do we deal with it?

 Can we do this for all the cells?